Meow/Luna/README.md

 **Splat arguments are limited to one splat argument per function.**

 ### Yield blocks
-Yield blocks are functions / code blocks that can be executed by calling the ```yield``` special function anywhere inside of your function's body.
+Yield blocks are functions / code blocks that can be executed by calling the ```yield``` special function anywhere inside of the function's body.
 This is, however, different from passing a function as an argument, as this method reads the first do-end block after the function call and passes it as the callback.
 Plus it's plain shorter to write a yield block than mess with arguments.

+Also in order to accept arguments, the arguments list needs to be enclosed in ```|```, just like Ruby.
 ```
 func foo
   yield